Area 51 (2005 video game): Plot

 After initially encountering the mutants, McCan is killed when a mutant decapitates him.
 Deeper into the base, Crispy and Ramirez are both ambushed by the Theta and killed, leaving Cole on his own.
 Cole manages to locate the rest of Delta, however they are attacked again by the Theta, and all but Cole and Lieutenant Chew are killed.
 Making their way topside, the Illuminati disables the cargo elevator, killing Chew and leaving Cole bitten by one mutant, partially mutating him.
 Able to switch between human and mutant form, Cole is guided deeper into the base by Edgar reanimating corpses to deliver information telepathically.
 Cole is guided to Dr. Cray's bio labs, where Cray claims there is time to decontaminate Cole, and rid him of the virus.
 Before he can be cured, the Illuminati attack, killing Cray and stopping the process.

 Cole proceeds deeper underground into a cave system, where he eventually gets reacquainted with the Theta.
 He manages to kill the creature, avenging both his team and HazTeam Delta.
 He meets Edgar miles beneath the surface who reveals the scientists used his DNA to create the virus, and the nature of the experiments at the base, which killed dozens of his species to harvest it.
 He then tells Cole the history of the Greys and Area 51.
 Edgar gives Cole the cure to the mutagenic virus, and instructs him to destroy the Grey's ship, that is leaving with dozens of Theta duplicates.
 Cole locates the vessel and destroys it by overloading its reactor, and uses a teleporter to escape into the Nevada desert.
 He lands by the "White Mailbox" area and watches Area 51 being destroyed by the exploding ship in a tornado like explosion.
 Cole watches as a truck drives past, with a green, alien-like container on board with unknown contents inside and walks away from the site.
 He reflects upon his original purpose at Area 51 and recognizes that while he and Hazmat Team Bravo had failed, their sacrifices may have saved mankind.

 Reception

-The PlayStation 2 version received "generally favorable reviews", while the PC and Xbox versions received "average reviews", according to video game review aggregator Metacritic.
+The PlayStation 2 version received "generally favorable reviews", while the PC and Xbox versions received "average reviews", according to video game review aggregator website Metacritic.
+GamePro Germany gave the game 80 out of 100 on both consoles, praising the graphics controls and effects but criticizing it for the enemy AI and very little weapons.